-Emotional Sarah Michelle Gellar watches bestie Selma Blair nail cartwheel and splits on ‘DWTS’
+Emotional Sarah Michelle Gellar watches bestie Selma Blair nail cartwheel and splits on 'DWTS'

 As for Blair, just being able to dance has been special.

 “It’s been amazing,” she said.
 “I haven’t been able to invert for years.
-I used to be a gymnast when I was little…little little, 50 years ago!
+I used to be a gymnast when I was little … little little, 50 years ago!
 It was amazing to at least start to really play and just really have the best time.
 I just loved it.”

 Dancing With the Stars streams Mondays at 8 p.m. on Disney+.